kdcllc/K8.DotNetCore.Workshop/docs/docker-compose.md

     docker container prune -f
 ```

-- Builds and creates instance of the Containers
+- Builds and creates instances of the Containers on the local machine

 ```bash